 Pason's common shares trade on the TSX under the symbol "PSI".
-The following table summarizes the trading activity for the Company's common shares in 2021 and the monthly high and low closing price for our shares.
+The following table summarizes the trading activity for the Company's common shares on the TSX in 2022 and the monthly high and low closing price for our shares.